 - Groundwater screening values for the TPH hydrocarbon fractions were calculated using a methodology similar to the Tier 1 methodology employed by MADEP and the TRRP Rule.
-Groundwater screening values for the TPH Mixtures identified in Table 6-1 are listed in Table 6-4. - For the soil-to-groundwater screening values for the petroleum hydrocarbon fractions (SSLTPH), adjustments are needed to account for solubility limitations.
+Groundwater screening values for the TPH Mixtures identified in Table 6-1 are listed in Table 6-4. - For the soil-to-groundwater target soil leachate concentrations for the petroleum hydrocarbon fractions (SSL{TPH}), adjustments are needed to account for solubility limitations.
 Therefore, Equations 2-1 through 2-5, similar to the equations used in the TRRP Rule are employed in the calculation.
-The SSLTPH values associated with the TPH Mixtures are listed in Table 6-4 for dilutions factors (DFs) of 1 and 20. - If the concentrations in groundwater exceed the groundwater screening levels for indicator chemicals (Table A-1) and/or TPH Mixtures presented in Table 6-4, the facility must evaluate the potential for risk to human health using the methodologies recommended by the New Mexico Ground Water Quality Bureau.
-Similarly, if the applicable values of SSLTPH calculated by NMED are exceeded by measured soil concentrations, the methodologies recommended by the New Mexico Ground Water Quality Bureau must be used to further evaluate the risk associated with the release of the TPH Mixture.
+The SL-SSL{TPH} values associated with the TPH Mixtures are listed in Table 6-4 for dilutions factors (DFs) of 1 and 20. - If the concentrations in groundwater exceed the groundwater screening levels for indicator chemicals (Table A-1) and/or TPH Mixtures presented in Table 6-4, the facility must evaluate the potential for risk to human health using the methodologies recommended by the New Mexico Ground Water Quality Bureau.
+Similarly, if the applicable values of SL-SSL{TPH} calculated by NMED are exceeded by measured soil concentrations, the methodologies recommended by the New Mexico Ground Water Quality Bureau must be used to further evaluate the risk associated with the release of the TPH Mixture.